car251290/myMemories/README.md

 This page is created from HTTP status code information found at ietf.org and Wikipedia.
 Click on the category heading or the status code link to read more. for the link: https://www.restapitutorial.com/httpstatuscodes.html

+ 200 OK
+The request has succeeded.
+The information returned with the response is dependent on the method used in the request, for example:

+GET an entity corresponding to the requested resource is sent in the response;
+HEAD the entity-header fields corresponding to the requested resource are sent in the response without any message-body;
+POST an entity describing or containing the result of the action;
+TRACE an entity containing the request message as received by the end server.

 ## Netlify